iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/selling.md

 # Data sharing - Selling methods

-One of the ways to distribute your protected data is by selling it.
+One of the ways to distribute your protected data is **by selling it**.